 Why did you decide to do a PhD?

-According to you, what are the 3 key skills one should master to successfully ride the turbulent waves of a PhD?
+According to you, what are the 3 key points to successfully complete a PhD?

 Looking back, do you think you would’ve done something differently which would’ve changed where you’re standing today?

 I can confidently say that if I had a time machine to go back in time and make the choices around my PhD again – thesis topic, lab, institute, supervisor, city – I would make the very same decisions all over again.
 It’s been an incredible experience.

 Any advice for the readers who are wishing to embark on a similar journey as yours?

 For anyone embarking on a PhD, there is nothing more important than choosing a work that really interests you and finding a supervisor who is not only a good scientist but also a good mentor.
 I was fortunate to find a good combination of this.